Ari-S-123/dbd-final-project/README.md

 1. Import the database into MySQL from `Final Project Database Implementation.zip`

+2. Make sure `database-settings.ts` is properly updated with the appropriate username, password, port, etc.

-2. Have node and npm installed.
+3. Have node and npm installed.

-3. `npm install ts-node` globally.
+4. `npm install ts-node` globally.

-4. Install dependencies with `npm install`.
+5. Install dependencies with `npm install`.

-5. Make sure "module" in `tsconfig.json` is set to `"commonjs"` before starting server.
+6. Make sure "module" in `tsconfig.json` is set to `"commonjs"` before starting server.

-6. Start the server with `ts-node src/backend/server.ts` and keep it running.
+7. Start the server with `ts-node src/backend/server.ts` and keep it running.

-7. In a separate console, start the React App with `npm start`.
+8. In a separate console, start the React App with `npm start`.